What's happening in Syria: how the Red Cross has helped six million people living through the Syrian Crisis

 “I wish she gets treated.
 There is a treatment for her but outside Syria.
 If she got her treatment I know she would heal because she got better when she was younger.
 It all depends on how much I can help her and the medicine.”

 Bad news brings more questions

-Syria's children have been waking up scared for nine long years.
+Syria's children have been waking up scared for twelve long years.
 Many are too young to remember their country before the conflict.

 Yet glancing around the Bayada Community Centre in east Aleppo, you wouldn’t know it.